gurung-p/Coffee-Bean-Excel-Data-Analysis-Project/README.md

 ## Product Performance

 Excelsa is the top selling coffee beans, followed by Liberica, Arabica and Robusta.
-With regards to category, light is highly preferred by the customers, followed by medium and dark.
+With regards to category / roast type, light is highly preferred by the customers, followed by medium and dark.
 The highest sales recorded was $4,690 from the "Light Excelsa" category, while the lowest was $2,603 from the "Light Robust" category.

 Most popular size is 0.5 kg with 268 orders.
 Whereas, least popular size is 1.0 kg with 236 orders.